Note: This article can also be used to configure destinations in Vizlib Input Form.

 - Enter the File Name you'd like to use for saving your changes.

 - As an optional step, you can enter a Path for the file.
-Any values entered here create a subfolder structure inside the folder storing your data connection file.
+Any values entered here create a subfolder.

-- You can create a dynamic File Name and Path using Tags.
-If you click you'll open a list of values you can use (Figure 4).
+- You can create a dynamic File Name and Path using Dynamic Tags.
+If you click you'll open a list of values you can use (Figure 5).
+You can find out more about dynamic tags in our article here.

 - When a new file is created, a dialog appears to confirm the file action.
 If you activate Disable new file confirmation the file confirmation dialog won't be shown with every writeback.